microsoft/Accera/docs/Case Studies/CONTRIBUTING.md

 2. Includes working Accera Python code implementing that task.
 At the end of the case study, the code should produce a HAT package using [`accera.Package.build()`](../Manual/10%20Packages.md).

-3. Describes the thought process, considerations, pros and cons of your implementation.
+3. Describes the thought process, considerations, pros and cons of your implementation in a `README.md`.

 4. If the case study generates several implementations (for example, using [Parameter Grids](../Manual/09%20Parameters.md)), include the following:
   - Benchmark results on a target machine (for example, your laptop).
 You can run `hatlib.run_benchmark` on your HAT package.